 - Alzheimer’s Disease: If you know someone who has been diagnosed with Alzheimer’s Disease, this app can help you understand much more about the basics of this affliction.
 Learn how to care for someone with this disease, and learn how it affects a person’s mind and physical condition.
+Available in both Android and iPhone app stores.

 - NIH Depression Information: If you, or someone you care about suffers from Depression, this application will come in very handy for every day use.
 All information contained is from the U.S. National Institutes of Health (NIH).
 Included, you’ll find sections on symptoms, causes, diagnosis and treatments.

 - OnTrack Diabetes: OnTrack is an application to help diabetics manage their diabetes by tracking various items such as blood glucose, food, medication, blood pressure (BP), pulse, exercise and weight.
+This app is only available through the Google play store.

 - Pathology and Disease: Pathology and Disease is a fully-featured flash card app that helps you learn about disease processes.
 This app is perfect for doctors, nurses, paramedics, medical students or anyone interested in diagnosis and treatments.
+This app is only available through the iTunes App store.

 - Anti-Aging for Android: This app contains ten color-light and sound therapy treatments that each use a specific Color-light wavelength and sound frequency to treat and heal a variety of ailments based on a sacred geometry of gemstones, vitamins, minerals, noble gases, and colors.
 This app also includes a full before-and-after photo gallery, testimonials, and a complete FAQ educational guide.

 - Easy Stop Smoking: If you’ve ever struggled with stopping smoking this app is the answer, providing incredible support whenever you need it.
 Easy Stop Smoking has received rave reviews worldwide and features four powerful hypnosis sessions to help you get through the pain. of withdrawals.
+This app is available through all major app stores.

 - Herbal Remedies: Learn about herbal remedies, how to use them effectively and how to use herbs to build a healthier life.
 This app goes into depth on how to choose herbal remedies for treatment as well as for preventive lifestyles.